ArcticLatent/linux-comfy-installer/README.md

 1. Ask for your Linux distribution.
 2. Ask for your NVIDIA GPU generation.
+3. Offer to install the SageAttention 2.2.0 precompiled wheel (with hardware compatibility notes).
-3. Install all required dependencies.
+4. Install all required dependencies.
-4. Set up `pyenv` and Python 3.12.6.
+5. Set up `pyenv` and Python 3.12.6.
-5. Install ComfyUI inside a virtual environment.
+6. Install ComfyUI inside a virtual environment.
-6. Create a `comfyui-start` alias for your shell.
+7. Create/update `comfyui-start` and `comfyui-venv` aliases for your shell (and append `--use-sage-attention` automatically when installed).

 ---